carbon-language/carbon-lang/flang/documentation/Extensions.md

   allowed.
 The values are normalized.
 * An effectively empty source file (no program unit) is accepted and produces an empty relocatable output file.
+* A `RETURN` statement may appear in a main program.

 Extensions supported when enabled by options
 --------------------------------------------